 Joint naval armed conflict means that several different coordinated military units fight an opponent at sea, using naval target missiles.
 To be able to do this, it is vital to have the capability to find the target and then conduct an armed attack.

-“Together we took an important step towards joint naval armed conflict.
+“Together we took an important step towards exercising joint naval armed conflict, together with the US.
 In this way, we contributed to achieving a credible threshold effect – to defend Sweden together with others”, says Commander Per Edling, who led the operation onboard a Swedish corvette.